 Because Bloodstone is a very complex story, Ennio Bufi’s art has to be very nuanced, and he’s almost the complete all-rounder.
 He sets scenes well, is fullsome with detail, loves drawing the technology and makes sure some long conversations look interesting.
 His one weakness is distinguishing people.
 Too many of the cast have the same basic features.
 You’d not know Tomo was half-Japanese if the script didn’t emphasise it, and too often it’s possible to mistake another member of the cast for him.

 Events continue to twist about appealingly, and by this volume’s end Tomo believes he’s discovered the truth about the Swiss clinic and the woman who runs it.
 Has he?
 Also before the end we learn there is a connection with Conspiracies, very cleverly worked in, as we see a scene from it through different eyes.
 It’s been a fine ride, and sets up Bloodstone Book 2 efficiently.
-A complete edition is due to be published before Christmas 2021.
+A complete edition combines them both and provides a smoother read.